keesing-technologies/AndroidSdk/README.md

 - String encodedBackImage -- base64 encoded format of the image
 - Bitmap faceImage -- facial image in case face capture is enabled or empty if face capture is disabled(see configuration)
 - String encodedFaceImage -- base64 encoded format of the image
-- String completeJsonPayload -- JSON formatted payload as input for the Genuine-ID HUB Server
+- String completeJsonPayload -- JSON formatted payload as input for to send to the verification server.

 The resulting images of the pages of the document come in both, a _Bitmap_ and a Base64 _String_ representation.
 The former could be used for your individual processing